Skip to main content

 There was a stint in HVAC school.
 There was a period working as a pipefitting apprentice on a huge construction site in Riverside.
 There was a dalliance with becoming a police officer or sheriff’s deputy.
 There were jobs with UPS, Home Depot and a fitness center.

 What there wasn’t, however, was a clear sense of direction or mission.
 That came about when McCabe discovered higher education, and specifically CSUSM.
-And in two more developments that younger Clay couldn’t have imagined, he’s hoping to stay in the Veterans Center as a full-time SCO after graduation, then begin a two-year Master of Sociological Practice program next fall.
+And in two more developments that younger Clay couldn’t have imagined, he’s hoping to stay in the Veterans Center as a full-time SCO after graduation and begin a two-year Master of Sociological Practice program next fall.

 Make that three developments: He and Sydnee had their first child, a daughter named Mia, in May.